wbnns/learnhowtocode/deep-dives/ruby/pattern-matching.md

 input = 3

 case input
+in String
-in String then puts 'input was of type String' in Integer then puts 'input was of type Integer' end
+  puts 'input was of type String' in Integer puts 'input was of type Integer' end

 #=> input was of type Integer